From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture

 The lack of unit tests in the initial repos posed a risk to functionality during migration.
 Here’s how I approached testing:

-- Module-by-Module Testing: After migrating each repository, I added unit tests for its core functions, focusing on critical components first.
+- Module-by-Module Testing: Before migrating each repository, I added unit tests for its core functions, focusing on critical components first.

-- Automation: Unit tests were integrated into the GitHub workflow, enabling automated testing for each pull request.
+- Automation: After migration, unit tests were integrated into the GitHub workflow, enabling automated testing for each pull request.

 - Code Coverage Tracking: I set up code coverage tracking to measure test completeness and ensure no gaps.

-The transition to a monolith not only streamlined our development process but also brought improvements in code quality and efficiency.
-Here are the key takeaways:
+The transition to a monolith not only streamlined our development process but also brought improvements in code quality.
+Important conclusions:

-- Improved Collaboration: A single repository reduced the complexity of collaborating across projects.
+- Reduced Complexity: A single repository reduced the complexity of working across multiple repos.

 - Enhanced Code Quality: Automated tools like Black, Ruff, and Sourcery maintained consistent, high-quality code.